Chicago and North Western 1385: Final years of 20th-century operations

 In July 1993, during that year's National Railway Historical Society (NRHS) Convention, No. 1385 was scheduled to pull a Mid-Continent 400 excursion to LaSalle Street Station in Chicago, where passengers were to be transferred from a Metra train to the excursion for a ride on the WSOR to Janesville.
-That year's Great Flood landlocked the MCRM, as their interchange with the C&NW at North Freedom was flooded by heavy rain.
+That year's Great Flood landlocked the MCRY, as their interchange with the C&NW at North Freedom was flooded by heavy rain.
 As a result, convention officials cancelled the Mid-Continent 400 trip, and No. 1385 was used to move ballast cars.

-In 1994, after No. 1385 pulled the MCRM's annual Snow Train, it was discovered that the locomotive's left front driving wheel had slightly moved inward on its axle.
-Consequently, No. 1385's driving wheels all had to be removed to undergo repairs.
-The wheels were shipped to Norfolk Southern's shop complex in Birmingham, Alabama, where many cracks were discovered under the layers of black paint, so they had to be thoroughly rewelded.
+In 1994, after No. 1385 pulled the MCRY's annual Snow Train, it was discovered that the locomotive's left front driving wheel had slightly moved inward on its axle.
+Consequently, No. 1385's driving wheels all had to be removed for repairs.
+The wheels were shipped to Norfolk Southern's workshop in Irondale, Alabama, where many cracks were discovered under the layers of black paint, so they had to be thoroughly rewelded.
 Repairs on the running gear took over 1,000 hours of volunteer labor and cost $60,000 to complete.
 By September 12, the wheels were returned to North Freedom and reinstalled on the R-1, and No. 1385 returned to service again on October 2.

 That same day, the locomotive was repainted as Delaware, Lackawanna and Western (DLW) No. 1053 to be filmed with the museum's authentic DLW passenger cars for Steam and Steel, a documentary film that was scheduled to be shown at Steamtown National Historic Site in Scranton, Pennsylvania.
-In the spring of 1995, the C&NWHS hosted their annual meeting at the MCRM, with No. 1385 performing some photo run-bys for the event.
-By 1997, No. 1385 was close to being due for additional boiler and firebox repairs, and since the R-1 and Saginaw Timber No. 2 were the only operational steam locomotives left at the MCRM, the museum launched the Help Steam Live fundraising campaign.
+In the spring of 1995, the C&NWHS hosted their annual meeting at the MCRY, with No. 1385 performing some photo run-bys for the event.
+By 1997, No. 1385 was close to being due for additional boiler and firebox repairs, and since the R-1 and Saginaw Timber No. 2 were the only operational steam locomotives left at the MCRY, the museum launched the Help Steam Live fundraising campaign.
 On June 30, 1998, No. 1385 was removed from service to undergo the required repairs.